 Talent locking the letter in rotator

-Next, baffle the system such that subjects can only see the back-illuminated letter apertures [1].
+Next, baffle the system [0] such that subjects can only see the back-illuminated letter apertures [1].
 For instance, place the optics of the system in one room with the subject in an adjoining room [2].

+2.6.0 Baffle Installation

 Back illuminated letter Videographer: This step is important!